learn-co-curriculum/reading-ios-nestedDataStructures/README.md

 Now take that thing to Mordor, Frodo!

-<a href='https://learn.co/lessons/reading-ios-nestedDataStructures' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/reading-ios-nestedDataStructures' title='Nested Data Structures'>Nested Data Structures</a> on Learn.co and start learning to code for free.</p>